microsoft/PowerToys/doc/releases/tests-checklist-template.md

 ## General Settings

 **Admin mode:**
- - [ ] restart PT and verify it now runs as user
+ - [ ] restart PT and verify it runs as user
  * restart as admin and set "Always run as admin"
  - [ ] restart PT and verify it still runs as admin
  * if it's not on, turn on "Run at startup"